gravitational/teleport/rfd/0178-github-proxy.md

 - Teleport users will need the browser window open for GitHub login from time to time.

+#### The GitHub OAuth flow

+As stated above, the `types.GithubAuthRequest` is created for an "authenticated" user.
+And it's created when:
+- The authenticated user can access a Git server of the request GitHub organization.
+- GitHub connector information is retrieved from the integration associated with the Git server.

+When the flow is successful, the user login state is updated with retrieved GitHub identity information.
+The login state do expire so the user will need to go through the flow again once their sessions expire.

+Rest of the GitHub OAuth flow is the same as the existing GitHub SSO flow.

 #### Client <-> Proxy transport

 As mentioned above, existing SSH transport is used so nothing new here.